 Until recently, I had been using with true gratitude the user-contributed MTools, which, although a valiant effort, does not meet all my needs, including this major issue:

-My recent exploration of implementations of what I describe as "pseudo classes" in ADT, and my successful implementation of a form of inheritance, has convinced me that adapted Abstract Data Types (ADTs) are the way to go for my purposes for most of my Mathematica projects in future.
+My recent exploration of implementations of what I describe as "pseudo class" ADTs, and my successful implementation of a form of inheritance for them, has convinced me that (greatly adapted) stateless Abstract Data Types (ADTs) are the way to go for my purposes for many of my Mathematica projects in future.

-I've introduced some very clear new terminology for the Webel ADT recipe, that will all be explained as we go along in the trail, and is explained in the many linked POLICY note pages.
+I've introduced some very clear new terminology for the Webel ADT recipe, that is explained in this new trail section, in the many linked POLICY note pages:

 Before listing some advantages of the Webel ADT approach, please let me make this very clear.
 ADTs in Mathematica are not to be directly related to the concept of classes you may know from most OO languages!
-They use Expressions, they attach to the "super functional" capabilities of Wolfram Language, they go far beyond anything that generics (Java) or usual OO templates (such as C++) might offer.
-Way, way beyond.
-And they can be generated easily, on-the-fly, transcending many of the issues many of the best known Design Patterns of OO might normally address.
+They use expressions, they attach to the "super functional" capabilities of Wolfram Language and Wolfram Language Patterns, and they go far beyond anything that generics (Java) or usual OO templates (such as C++) might offer.
+They can be generated easily, on-the-fly, and can address many of the issues the best known Design Patterns of OO might otherwise address in a dedicated OO language.

 Please note carefully also: